AlexRogalskiy/securecloud-image-analysis-action/README.md

 ## How it works

-The action starts by pushing the image to https://registry.tufin.io, this approach allows SecureCloud to scan images in private repositories.
+The action starts by pushing the image to https://registry.tufin.io.
+This allows SecureCloud to scan images in private repositories.
 Once the image is pushed, SecureCloud scans it and returns a high-level summary of the findings.